-If you’re headed to Medellin, Colombia, with kids you definitely need to make a day trip to one of the most popular surrounding pueblos: Guatape.
-There are lots of things to do in Guatape that the whole family will love!
+If you’re headed to Medellin with kids you definitely need to make a Guatape day trip!
+Tour Guatape for lot of unique things to do.
+Hike Piedro del Penol (Guatape rock), take a Guatape tour of colorful houses, and more.
+There are lots of things to do in Guatape for the whole family!

-Guatape, Colombia, is a small pueblo outside of Medellin in the Colombian mountains.
-The town is becoming a popular tourist destination for it’s many unique things to do and colorful decor.
+Guatape is a small pueblo outside of Medellin in the Colombian mountains.
+Guatape tours are becoming popular for the many unique things to do in Guatape, to hike Piedra del Penol (the “Guatape Rock”) and see the colorful building decor.
 People flock to the small pueblo to escape the bustle of Medellin, enjoy the fresh mountain air, and be surrounded by natural beauty.

 What was once a 4-hour drive away, Guatape used to be designated an overnight destination.
 Visitors originally came to the area to climb the famous La Piedra del Penol and take in the incredible view of the surrounding reservoir.
 To make the long trip worth it, hotels, stores, and restaurants flooded the town to cater to tourists during their visit.
 The result of a grassroots effort from locals to make their town a full-fledged tourist destination worked, and Guatape has now garnered the reputation of a must-do place to visit in Colombia.